Sign3labs/web-sdk-lite-integration-guide/README.md

 ## Browser Fingerprint Response Structure

-This section provides a detailed explanation of the fields included in the browser fingerprint response JSON.
+This section provides a detailed explanation of the fields included in the browser fingerprint response JSON when the request is successful (HTTP status code 200).

 ### JSON Structure